 However, as things stand ...

-- Belgium, Switzerland, Croatia, Poland, the Republic of Ireland and Ukraine would all have a chance of a first major national-team title competing in League A, with the winners decided in a final four tournament between the group victors in June 2019.
+- Belgium, Switzerland, Croatia, Poland, Iceland and Bosnia and Herzegovina would all have a chance of a first major national-team title competing in League A, with the winners decided in a final four tournament between the group victors in June 2019.

 - Former European champions the Netherlands and UEFA EURO 2016 semi-finalists Wales are among those currently set for League B.

-- EURO qualifiers Northern Ireland, Romania, the Czech Republic, Turkey and Albania could all be in a competitive-looking League C.
+- EURO qualifiers Romania and Albania could be in a competitive-looking League C.

 - One team from League D would be assured a place at UEFA EURO 2020 via play-offs that March; of those, only Latvia have previously made a major final tournament, UEFA EURO 2004.